smarthomeNG/plugins/alexa/README.md

 # AWS Lambda Function Setup
 - logon to https://aws.amazon.com/
 - create a lambda-function in the EU-sector (choose EU-Ireland whenever possible to have Alexa both in english & german)
-- use aws_lambda.js to copy & paste
+- copy & paste `aws_lambda.js`
 - provide the environmental variables as specified in the header of aws_lambda.js
 - https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions?display=list

 # Shortcomings / Pitfalls
-- the python service does not offer ssl or authentication, a reverse-proxy like nginx with both https-termination and http basic authentication is strongly advised and actually required, since the shipped aws_lambda.js will only do https-requests and does http basic auth.
+this plugin/s service does not offer any ssl or authentication!! it is strongly recommended to use a reverse-proxy like nginx with both https-termination and http basic authentication. the shipped `aws_lambda.js` will do HTTPS-calls secured by HTTP Basic Authentication. see `nginx.md` for an example configuration

 # Requirements
 <pre>